nokeeo/donald-pinckney.github.io/_posts/metal/2018-06-28-metal-intro-1.md

 let commandQueue: MTLCommandQueue
 ```

-Now, inside the intializer (the `init?` function) add the following code to setup these variables:
+Now, inside the initializer (the `init?` function) add the following code to setup these variables:

 ```swift
 device = mtkView.device!